KeisakuHiga/cherrys-bake-shop/README.md

 ### Security

 Security is very important for software development as applications can have millions of users.
 A security policy should be created and be applied by having no entry points.
 This can include authorization, authentication, network attack protections and data encryption.

 ### Q2.
 What libraries are being used in the app and why?

-#### Frontend
+#### Frontend Dependencies
-##### dependencies

     "@fortawesome/fontawesome-svg-core": "^1.2.19",
     "@fortawesome/free-brands-svg-icons": "^5.9.0",
     "@fortawesome/free-solid-svg-icons": "^5.9.0",